yannickmartinlmu/PHRI-SS26/README.md

 ```
 pip install -e py-e4lib
 ```
-while in the root of the repo.
+while in the root of the repo and inside the venv.
 This provides an API to use in the nodes.

 #### Troubleshooting